awslabs/eksdemo/docs/install-karpenter.md

 Now, remove the `--dry-run` flag and install the Inflate app to trigger an autoscaling event.

 ```
-» eksdemo install autoscaling-inflate -c <cluster-name> --replicas 10 --spread
+» eksdemo install example-inflate -c <cluster-name> --replicas 10 --spread
 Helm installing...
 2024/06/06 16:31:26 creating 1 resource(s)
 2024/06/06 16:31:26 creating 1 resource(s)
-Using chart version "n/a", installed "autoscaling-inflate" version "n/a" in namespace "inflate"
+Using chart version "n/a", installed "example-inflate" version "n/a" in namespace "inflate"
 ```

 [Optional] If you want an interactive way of watching the workload changes, install the EKS Node Viewer from here: https://github.com/awslabs/eks-node-viewer